ambujbhog/budget-manager-app/README.md

 ## Modifying the Code

-Fire up the "app.js" in your code-editor and break things yourself!
+Fire up "app.js" in your code-editor and break things yourself!

 ## Technologies Used